 • Podium Trio (Wierbos-Van Kemenade-Kuiper), on request with US Jamaaladeen Tacuma & Cornell Rochester.

 • Paul van Kemenade Quintet, also in collaboration with South African musicians Feya Faku, Sydney Mnisi, Louis Mhlanga.

-• Ad hoc collaborations such as with renaissance vocal ensemble Cappella Pratensis, Duo with pipe organist Aart Bergwerff, duo with flamenco gitarist Maurice Leenaars; with Maroccan oud/vocalist Majid Bekkas a.o.
+• Ad hoc collaborations with renaissance vocal ensemble Cappella Pratensis, in duo with flamenco gitarist Maurice Leenaars; with Maroccan oud/vocalist Majid Bekkas a.o.

-Recorded 60 cd’s and lp’s and produced several under his own name.
+Recorded 60 cd’s and lp’s and produced over 30 under his own name.
 His cd ‘Close Enough’ has been rewarded as one of best cd’s 2011 in the category ‘masterpieces’ (five stars) by the American magazine Downbeat.
-He composed over 200 compositions in total different settings and for various music disciplines.
+He composed over 250 compositions in total different settings and for various music disciplines.

 Downbeat (US): His alto darts and dives luxuriously, a rainbow feathered bird of paradise riding to the stratosphere.
 A lovely hover betwixt classical, composition and improv.
 5*

 Jazz Inside magazine (US): Worldclass , very complete, a quiet gem.

 Salt Peanuts (NO): Brilliant.
 Interesting and beautiful compositions and arrangements.
 Van Kemenade surpasses himself.